Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Abstract

 \section{Abstract}

-We derive the exact analytic insulator ground states of the projected Hamiltonian of magic-angle twisted bilayer graphene (TBG) flat bands with Coulomb interactions in various limits, and study the perturbations moving away from these limits.
-We define the (first) chiral limit where the AA stacking hopping is zero, and a flat limit with exactly flat single-particle bands.
+We derive the exact insulator ground states of the projected Hamiltonian of magic-angle twisted bilayer graphene (TBG) flat bands with Coulomb interactions in various limits, and study the perturbations away from these limits.
+We define the (first) chiral limit where the AA stacking hopping is zero, and a flat limit with exactly flat bands.
 In the chiral-flat limit, the TBG Hamiltonian has a U(4)$\times$U(4) symmetry, and we find that the exact ground states at integer filling $-4\le \nu\le 4$ relative to charge neutrality are Chern insulators of Chern numbers $\nu_C=4-|\nu|,2-|\nu|,\cdots,|\nu|-4$, all of which are degenerate.
 This confirms recent experiments where Chern insulators are found to be competitive low-energy states of TBG.
-When the chiral-flat limit is reduced to the nonchiral-flat limit which has a U(4) symmetry, we find $\nu=0,\pm2$ has exact ground states of Chern number $0$, while $\nu=\pm1,\pm3$ has perturbative ground states of Chern number $\nu_C=\pm1$, all of which are U(4) ferromagnetic.
-In the chiral-nonflat limit which has a different U(4) symmetry, different Chern number states are degenerate up to second order perturbations.
-When further reduced to the realistic nonchiral-nonflat case, we find the perturbative ground states at all integer fillings $\nu$ to be in-plane valley polarized (Chern) insulators, which are thus intervalley coherent.
-At certain value of out-of-plane magnetic field $|B|>0$, a first-order phase transition for $\nu=\pm1,\pm2$ from Chern number $\nu_C=\text{sgn}(\nu B)(2-|\nu|)$ to $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ is expected, which agrees with recent experimental observations.
-Lastly, we show that the TBG Hamiltonian reduces into an extended Hubbard model in the stabilizer code limit.
+When the chiral-flat limit is reduced to the nonchiral-flat limit which has a U(4) symmetry, we find $\nu=0,\pm2$ has exact ground states of Chern number $0$, while $\nu=\pm1,\pm3$ has perturbative ground states of Chern number $\nu_C=\pm1$, which are U(4) ferromagnetic.
+In the chiral-nonflat limit with a different U(4) symmetry, different Chern number states are degenerate up to second order perturbations.
+In the realistic nonchiral-nonflat case, we find that the perturbative insulator states with Chern number $\nu_C=0$ ($0<|\nu_C|<4-|\nu|$) at integer fillings $\nu$ are fully (partially) intervalley coherent, while the insulator states with Chern number $|\nu_C|=4-|\nu|$ are valley polarized.
+However, for $0<|\nu_C|\le4-|\nu|$, the fully intervalley coherent states are highly competitive (0.005meV/electron higher).
+At nonzero magnetic field $|B|>0$, a first-order phase transition for $\nu=\pm1,\pm2$ from Chern number $\nu_C=\text{sgn}(\nu B)(2-|\nu|)$ to $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ is expected, which agrees with recent experimental observations.
+Lastly, the TBG Hamiltonian reduces into an extended Hubbard model in the stabilizer code limit.